Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 That’s where a blog content audit comes in handy.
 While I don’t think our individual blog posts have yet gained sentience, it’s a handy thought to consider which of your posts need some extra attention.

 An archive of underperforming posts is a strong contributor to the “Do we even need a blog, It’s clearly not working” sentiment.
-While evergreen content may retain relevancy over time, more minor updates here and there can improve rankings and even boost traffic.
+While evergreen content may retain its relevance over time, minor updates here and there can improve rankings and even boost traffic.

 Blogs’ strategies are about creating consistent content while optimising where necessary, not just one or the other, which is why, in this post, I’ll be going over a simple audit process that improves content quality, SEO, and UX of older posts.